AlexKa03/Add_People_In_List-Windows_Forms/README.md

 # Add People In List

 1. Make a program which add people in list
-2. Make a Remove option which removes selected people from the list.
+2. Make a Remove option which removes selected people from the list
 3. If possible make it look good

 Hints: